hsfl/cosmos-installer/README-developer.md

 # Installer script for COSMOS. #

-If you want to contribute to the COSMOS software you are considered a 'developer' then read the README-developer.md.
-If you just want to install COSMOS and not necessarily thinking of changing the software then you're considered a 'regular user', follow along.

 This installer script will help you to download and setup and install the essential elements of COSMOS: core, nodes, resources.
 This setup script only works on Linux and Mac.
 For Windows please follow the instructions from https://bitbucket.org/cosmos/tutorial/wiki/Setup

 Before starting make sure you have the required tools installed: